 Verify the company is real and registered

-Search for the company on the National Tax Agency's corporate number publication site (国税庁法人番号公表サイト).
-Confirm the company name matches exactly, the registered address matches, and the company is currently active.
+Check the company's corporate number record, name, and registered address on the National Tax Agency Corporate Number Publication Site.
+Confirm the company name matches exactly, the registered address matches, and the corporate number is active.
+(Note: this site shows corporate number records, not full commercial registration details.)
 Look up the company on Google Maps to confirm the address is a real business location.

 Check the contract terms in Japanese AND your language